 Visit the revolutionary writer Lu Xun’s house in a typical Beijing ‘hutong’ lane.

-Climb Jingshan for sunset views over the Forbidden City and Tiananmen Square.
+Climb Mt.
+Jingshan for sunset views over the Forbidden City and Tiananmen Square.
+Fantastic for photo opportunities

 Dinner of local Beijing specialties and overnight in Beijing.

-Up nice and early to visit the Mao Zedong Mausoleum in the middle of Tian’anmen Square where the Chairman’s body lies in state.
+Up nice and early to visit the Mao Zedong Mausoleum in the middle of Tian’anmen Square where the Chairman’s body lays in state.

 Visit the Chinese History Museum adjacent to Tiananmen Square to see the CCP’s current view of ‘the great restoration’ of the Chinese people.